 - (2) GENDER/PRONOUNS OF OTHER PARTIES.
 If not already called as witnesses, each captain shall inform the opposing captain of the gender/pronouns of the named parties or named party representatives of the case, where the gender/pronouns of a party are not dictated by special rule. - (3) GENDER/PRONOUN/HONORIFIC FORM.
 The case materials shall include a gender/pronoun/honorific form.
 At the Captain's Meeting, each team shall complete such gender/pronoun/honorific form identifying the gender/pronouns/honorifics of (a) each witness to be called in the round; (b) the attorneys participating in the round; and (c) if not already called as a witness, the named parties or named parties representatives of the case.
-The teams shall provide the completed gender/pronoun/honorifics form to the judges during pretrial. - (4) BALLOT PREPARATION.
+The teams shall provide the completed gender/pronoun/honorifics form to the judges by placing the form with the judges' ballots so that judges may review the form prior to trial. - (4) BALLOT PREPARATION.
 At or shortly after each captains' meeting, the captains shall neatly complete the non-judges' portions of the sets of ballots required for the trial, including student names, team numbers, and the round number.
 The ballots to be completed will be those distributed to the captains by tournament officials. - (5) TOURNAMENT ANNOUNCEMENTS.
 It shall be the responsibility of each captain to report to their team members, coaches, and observers any tournament announcements made at the captains' meetings.